 Discretionary trusts are treated differently.
 The council can consider only what you receive in payment when ascertaining your means.

 Personal Injury Trusts

-If you have been awarded damages for a personal injury then you should consider setting up a Personal Injury Trust (PIT).
+If you have been awarded damages for a personal injury then you should consider setting up a personal injury trust.

-It is important to note that a Personal Injury Trust structure does not remove the funds from the beneficiary’s estate for Inheritance Tax (IHT) purposes, but could offer additional protection for the beneficiary’s family in the future.
+It is important to note that a personal injury trust’s structure does not remove the funds from the beneficiary’s estate for Inheritance Tax (IHT) purposes but could offer additional protection for the beneficiary’s family in the future.

-We, at Coles Miller Solicitors LLP, have dealt with the creation of numerous PITs for clients who have been awarded damages for Personal Injury and can advise on all aspects of PITs.
+At Coles Miller we have dealt with the creation of numerous personal injury trusts for clients who have been awarded compensation to fund treatment for the injuries they’ve suffered – so we can advise on all aspects of these trusts.

 Think of your trust as a living thing.
 It needs to be managed properly, not left to drift as successive governments bring in legal changes.